pinecoders/pinecoders.github.io/faq_and_code/README.md

 <br><br>
 ## ARRAYS

+### How can I work with arrays in Pine?
+See the User Manual's [page on arrays](https://www.tradingview.com/pine-script-docs/en/v4/essential/Arrays.html).

 ### How can I split a string into characters?
 It can be done using [`str.split()`](https://www.tradingview.com/pine-script-reference/v4/#fun_str{dot}split) and an empty string argument for the `separator` parameter.